anyproto/docs/faqs/storage-and-deletion.md

 ## Root Folder

-The Anytype Root Folder is a variable based on the OS is where all your local data is stored.
+The Anytype Root Folder is a variable based on the OS where all your local data is stored.
 Currently, it is not possible to change the location of this folder.
 However, this functionality will be added at a later date.

 ## Filesystem integration